harshbsv/music_mates_app/README.md

 # music_mates_app

 Fork copy of the Music Mates App tutorial using GraphQL in Flutter.
+Currently WIP.